unit-mesh/auto-dev/README.md

     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.
     - Team prompts.
 Customize your team prompts in codebase, and distribute to your team.
+    - Custom Quick Action.
+You can add your own quick action.
 - Miscellaneous
     - CI/CD support.
 AutoDev will auto generate CI/CD config file.
     - Dockerfile support.
 AutoDev will auto generate Dockerfile.